At a Glance

 Updating Terms Later

 Renegotiating is straightforward.
-Either side can request a change, and we update the configuration after both parties confirm.
+Either side can request a change, and the platform updates the configuration after both parties confirm.
 Every change is logged with a timestamp, and the new terms apply starting with the next settlement period.
 Historical settlements are never retroactively recalculated — the old terms stay on the record.
 Visit our consignment service page for more on the overall model.